jamesmili/NBA-alerts/README.md

 1) Fork repo
 2) Type [chrome://extensions](chrome://extensions) on chrome browser
-3) Click on Load unpacked extension and load the NBA-alerts folder
+3) Click on Load unpacked extension and load the public folder